EricBaldwinn/MasterMind/README.md

 ## Game Overview
 ---
-This is a MasterMind game which is a strategy game where the player acts as a code breaker, and must guess the correct number sequence to win the game.
+This is a MasterMind game which is a strategy game where the player acts as a code breaker, and must guess the correct number sequence within 10 attempts to win the game.
 In addition, players have the option of increasing difficulty by using the 3 minute timer.
 Below is an image of the overview of the game.

 <img width="1435" alt="MasterMindSS" src="https://user-images.githubusercontent.com/81985980/169103113-7f671820-ee7f-418a-a421-77a00f6513fc.png">